ninakokalj/anonipy-evaluation/README.md

-# Template Experiment Project

-This is a template repository for creating an experiment environment in Python.
-It intends to speed up the research process - reducing the repository structure design - and to have it clean and concise through multiple experiments.

-Inspired by the [cookiecutter] folder structure.

-**Instructions:**

-- Search for all TODOs in the project and add the appropriate values
-- Rename this README title and description
+# PREPARE Anonipy Evaluation

+This project contains scripts for testing and evaluating different models relating to the `anonipy` package, including data anonymization and entity replacement.

 ## ☑️ Requirements

 Before starting the project make sure these requirements are available:

 - [python].
-For setting up the environment and Python dependencies (version 3.8 or higher).
+For setting up the environment and Python dependencies (version 3.9 or higher).
 - [git].
 For versioning your code.

 ## 🛠️ Setup